-In an effort to help ensure that a broad range of community members were included in the process, the Task Force developed a mailer that provided an update of Task Force activities and invited community members to the January 15, 2020 Open House, the remaining Task Force regular meetings, and/or to provide comment through email (See Appendix G for a copy of the mailer).
+In an effort to help ensure that a broad range of community members were included in the process, the Task Force developed a mailer that provided an update of Task Force activities and invited community members to the January 15, 2020 Open House, the remaining Task Force regular meetings, and/ or to provide comment through email (see Appendix D for a copy of the mailer).

-To accomplish this, the Task Force sent 6,500 mailers in late December/early January to households in areas of the City which, based on census data, have a higher concentration of people under 30 years, incomes under \$50k, and people of color.
+The Task Force sent 6,500 mailers in late December/early January to households in areas of the City which, based on census data, have a higher concentration of people under 30, incomes under \$50k, and people of color.
 According to demographic data collected at the first Community Open House and online survey, these were groups that were underrepresented in the process.